chuckbutler/dasroot-blog/content/posts/2015-01-09-Charm-Encapsulation.md

 prototype charms from [Hazmat](http://blog.kapilt.com/) we were set along our path of discovery.
 A few man hours have already been spent writing the services, and getting things together - but this just didn't bode well with me.
 To take a prototype, and run headfirst down the long hallway of container orchestration.
-I'm goign to 'pick' on one charm in particular - the [Flannel charm](https://launchpad.net/~hazmat/charms/trusty/flannel/trunk) I exhibited in a [prior post](/container-networking-with-flannel.html)
+I'm going to 'pick' on one charm in particular - the [Flannel charm](https://launchpad.net/~hazmat/charms/trusty/flannel/trunk) I exhibited in a [prior post](/container-networking-with-flannel.html)